bradtho/bradtho.github.io/_posts/2021-06-09-enable-azure-container-registry.md

 {% endhighlight %}

-We can see that this Workflow has passed and the Docker Image is now in ACR.
+We can see that this Workflow has passed :white_check_mark: and the Docker Image is now in ACR.
 Unfortunately I didn't tag these properly so one is the short hash and the other is the full hash but you'll see that they're the same image.

 [![image-center](/assets/images/acr_workflow.png)](/assets/images/acr_workflow.png){: .align-center}